 This class is a unique program designed to teach young children the foundational values of integrity.
 They will learn many lessons about the importance of choosing what is true, good and right through fun games, puppets, and songs.

-(Kindergarten through Sixth grades)
+(K5 through Sixth grades)

 See Library page.

-(Kindergarten through Fifth grades)
+(K3 through Fifth grades)

 Kindergarten, first and second graders enjoy many different activities during Music, including learning how to parade with flags and playing handbells and xylophones.
 Third graders learn Orff instruments and how to sing rounds and partner songs.
 Kindergarten through fifth grades each present a play throughout the year, where every child has a speaking, dancing, or singing part.